Pass 3 — Lowering

 Pop the top return address (or terminate if the stack is empty).

-Star { first, body, next }
+Star { first, body, cont, head }

-Opt { first, body, next }
+Opt { first, body, cont }

-Dispatch { tree, sync, next }
+Dispatch { tree, sync, cont }

-Pick one Alt arm using a DispatchTree over up to k tokens of lookahead, or recover via sync on no match.
+Pick one Alt arm using a DispatchTree over up to k tokens of lookahead, or recover via sync on no match. cont carries the same encoding as Opt: Some(state) means each arm pushes that state before jumping to its body and the Fallthrough/Error paths jump to it; None means tail call across the board.

 Sub-pass 3a — Build